 In order to receive Social Security Disability Benefits, you must qualify to receive them.
 The Social Security Office in your area may ask you to submit to a series of tests to determine your physical and mental ability to work.

-If you are struggling to make ends meet, find yourself suffering from an illness, injury or medical condition you should consult with a Social Security Disability attorney as soon as you can.
+If you are struggling to make ends meet, find yourself suffering from an illness, injury or medical condition you should consult with an Ohio Social Security Disability attorney as soon as you can.
 Not to help advocate for you, but to consult with you, and if necessary help document your claim.

 The Social Security Administration considers a few factors when reviewing applications to receive benefits.

 - Are you working or will you be able to work in the future?